pablox-cl/dotfiles-b/README.md

 it's a great article to understand why I made some decisions about the structure and organization.

-I also tried to make this as delete friendly as possible, so you can strip and take what you found interesting.
+I also made this as *delete friendly* as possible, so you can strip and take what you found interesting.

 Bugs
 ----